Cardistry: Displays

 These moves are either done in a two-dimensional or three-dimensional manner.
 Types of displays may include 3-D structures; ex: a card house, or a 3-D aspect; ex: Zach Mueller's "bloom," or 2-D displays that showcase repeating motifs or a symmetrical shape; ex: Dave Buck's "The Werm."

 Ribbon spread (with turnover): This begins with the deck having a bevel towards the individual and held in biddle grip.
-The pointer finger is then taken to spread the deck onto a high friction (card mat) flat surface.
+The index finger is then taken to spread the deck onto a high friction (card mat) flat surface.
 With the cards spread out in front, the individual grabs one end of the deck, lifts it and places their pointer finger on top and trace across the whole deck to see each individual card turnover.

 Five faces of Sybil: This is a flourish that is more advanced and will take rigorous practice to get right.
-The deck is held in Z grip on the left hand to start, with the top packet of the Z grip being split into two with the pointer finger, followed by the right wrist rotating downwards with the top two packet of cards while holding the third packet between the thumb and pointer finger.
+The deck is held in Z grip on the left hand to start, with the top packet of the Z grip being split into two with the index finger, followed by the right wrist rotating downwards with the top two packet of cards while holding the third packet between the thumb and index finger.
 After rotating downward enough, the middle packet of Z grip is taken by the left hand with the thumb and middle finger.
 And lastly the right hand thumb and middle finger break off a small part of the middle packet, to display the five faces of sybil.

-The Werm: This cardistry move begins by holding the deck in Z grip, and pivoting the three packets of cards on the pointer and thumb finger to face the ground, with the cards making a reverse U shape, then using the pointer and middle finger rotate a card from the top packet to touch the packet in front, forming a square shape.
+The Werm: This cardistry move begins by holding the deck in Z grip, and pivoting the three packets of cards on the pointer and thumb finger to face the ground, with the cards making a reverse U shape, then using the index and middle finger rotate a card from the top packet to touch the packet in front, forming a square shape.
 Lastly, take the thumb to pull a card from the top packet and let the friction between the pinky finger and the second thumb hold the card in place - and ending with the reveal of 5 packets of cards in a lengthwise display.